- Search The Registry

 Yaphet Kotto, a Black actor, was born on this date in 1937.

 Yaphet Frederick Kotto was born in New York City.
 His father was an Igbo Jewish man from Cameroon, and Kotto was a practicing Jew by faith.
-His father was royalty in Cameroon, making Yaphet the son of the Crown Prince of the Royal Bell family of the Douala region of West Africa's Cameroon.
+His father was royalty, making Yaphet the son of the Crown Prince of the Royal Bell family of the Douala region of West Africa's Cameroon.

-He recently claimed to have uncovered proof that he is the great-great-great-grandson of Britain's Queen Victoria.
-According to Kotto, the queen's son Prince Albert Edward VII, had an illicit affair with Princess Nakande, daughter of King Douala Manga Bell, producing the light-skinned Alexander Bell, Kotto's great-grandfather.
-Still, the deputy press secretary to Queen Elizabeth categorically refuted the story saying, "...
+He claimed to have uncovered proof that he was the great-great-great-grandson of Britain's Queen Victoria.
+According to Kotto, the queen's son, Prince Albert Edward VII, had an illicit affair with Princess Nakande, daughter of King Douala Manga Bell, producing the light-skinned Alexander Bell, Kotto's great-grandfather.
+Still, the deputy press secretary to Queen Elizabeth categorically refuted the story, saying, "...
 Edward VII never visited Cameroon."